nebulae-tpm/ms-dashboard-devices/README.md

 ### GraphQL Queries
 #### getDashBoardDevicesAlarmReport
-    Get a report summary of alarmed devices to provide data to alarm card charts in Dashboard-devices
+* Description : Get a report summary of alarmed devices to provide data to alarm card charts in Dashboard-devices
 * Parms:
     * type: DashBoardDevicesAlarmReportType! => Alarm type
     * startTime: BigInt! => query timestamp
 * returns : DashBoardDevicesAlarmReport object.

 #### getDashBoardDevicesCurrentNetworkStatus
-    Get data agrouped by groupName to show in Dashboard Devices online Vs Ofline
+* Description: Get data agrouped by groupName to show in Dashboard Devices online Vs Ofline
 * Params : none
 * returns : DashBoardDeviceNetworkStatus Array

 #### getCuencaNamesWithSuccessTransactionsOnInterval
-    get the group names list in wich success transactions were made
+* Description: get the group names list in wich success transactions were made
 * params:
     * startDate: BigInt => lower limit date to search registries in the database
     * endDate: BigInt => higher limit date to search registries in the database
 * returns: String array where each string is a group name

 #### getSucessDeviceTransactionsGroupByGroupName
-    get the sucess transactions grouped by Groupname
+* Description: get the sucess transactions grouped by Groupname
 * params:
     * nowDate: BigInt! => query timestamp
 * returns: DashboardDeviceTransactionSucessArray objects array

 ####  getDeviceTransactionsGroupByTimeInterval
-    get the sucess and failed transactions grouped by Groupname
+* Description: get the sucess and failed transactions grouped by Groupname
 * params:
     * startDate: BigInt => Lower limit date to search registries in the database
     * endDate: BigInt => Higher limit date to search registries in the database